casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 }
 ```
-This will serve as a base for introducing the elements needed for the cross-contract communication.
+This will serve as a base for introducing the elements needed for cross-contract communication.

 The first thing to be defined in a contract should be the call function.
 It should be understood as a `constructor` for the contract.
 Everything that will find itself in the call function will be visible as metadata on the Casper Network in the contracts context.
 You should already be familiar with the call function from the [writing on-chain code](../../../developers/writing-onchain-code/simple-contract.md).
 If this is not the case be sure to familiarize yourself with it now.